yourgotocoder/mean-section-a/README.md

 # Challenge

-Your challenge is to fork this repo to your repo, download it your system and then write the code required to make the todo app functional.
+Your challenge is to fork this repo to your repo, download it to your system and then write the code required to make the todo app functional.
 After the app is functional, push it to your repo and create a pull request to [my repo](https://github.com/yourgotocoder/mean-section-a).

 ## Forking this repo